About Our Chapter

 OUR SIX-YEAR CORE PROGRAM

 We have a specific plan outlined for each Ticktocker to experience during each year of their “NCL, Inc. Experience”.
-Each year, we focus on different cultural experiences, etiquette training & philanthropy/community service opportunities.
+Each year, we focus on different cultural experiences, etiquette training, leadership development & philanthropy/community service opportunities.
 We have a plan for their leadership training and exposure to holding various roles in addition to ensuring they learn parliamentary procedure.
 During the 6 years as a Ticktocker, our girls have the opportunity to hear from great speakers that range from appropriate technology use, how to write emails, college entrance strategies, kindness discussions, etiquette training among many other applicable discussions.

-Patronesses and Ticktockers complete philanthropy hours by volunteering at the various partner organizations.
+Patronesses and Ticktockers complete philanthropy time by volunteering at the various partner organizations.
 All volunteer opportunities are easily available to sign up on our internal calendar for the event / date / time that works best with your schedules.
 Mariposa has partnered with a wide variety of organizations to offer many different options for you and your daughter to support our community.
 With the recent COVID pandemic, we have offered great new ways to support your community from your home and/or with safe social distancing options.

 We hold monthly meetings during the school year for our Patronesses and Ticktockers.
 Sometimes these meetings are for both Patronesses and Ticktockers and sometimes the meetings are separate.
 We offer cooking classes, speakers, group projects, card creation/decoration, etiquette training, event planning and much more during our meetings.
 Our meetings incorporate our six-year core program outline for each Ticktocker grade.